-1. You Are Treating the Wrong Layer
+1. You Are Nourishing the Wrong Layer

 When we look in the mirror, we see the Epidermis.
 This is the outermost layer of the skin, acting as a waterproof barrier against the world.
-However, the Epidermis is mostly dead cells waiting to shed.
-The "living" skin—where the magic happens—is the Dermis, located just beneath.
+However, the Epidermis is mostly made of cells that naturally shed.

+The living skin, where natural maintenance happens, is the Dermis, located just beneath.
 The Dermis contains 70% of the skin's collagen, along with elastin and blood vessels.
-Most anti-ageing creams only hydrate the dead Epidermis.
-To actually impact the structural integrity of your face, you need to reach the Dermis.
-And the only way to reach the Dermis effectively is through the blood supply, not through the surface.
+Most topical creams only hydrate the surface Epidermis.
+To actually support the structural integrity of your face, you need to reach the Dermis.
+The most effective way to reach this layer is through the blood supply, not through the surface.

 - The Sheet: This is the Epidermis (top layer).
 It should be smooth and tight.